-Touch is essential for babies’ development for their physical, emotional and eventually social health.
+Touch is essential for babies’ development for their physical, emotional, and eventually social health.
 In fact, touch is the first of the five senses to develop.
-The need for positive touch, the connection, and reassurance it can bring is literally in our DNA.
+The need for positive touch, the connection, and the reassurance it can bring is literally in our DNA.

 “Touch comes before sight, before speech.
 It is the first language, and the last, and it always tells the truth.”

 We are wired for touch.
 Want proof?
 Easy.
 Take a close look at this picture.

 This baby has not been taught that she or he needs touch.
 In particular, note that this baby has not been taught to touch or hold their mother’s finger…and yet the baby is naturally grasping their parent’s finger.
 Wasn’t taught.
 Just naturally wanted the connection through physical touch.

 What else have we learned?

 We have learned so much about ourselves by studying our closest animal cousins – primates.